OpenResearchInstitute/Neptune/Trueflight/README.md

 Band planning for amateur microwave is inherently local.
 While ARRL publishes a band plan, it does not enforce the plan.
 Amateur radio band plans are voluntary agreements by operators.
 Amateur radio operators are expected to listen before transmitting, transmit legal signals, transmit with the lowest power necessary to complete the transmission, and cooperate with other licensed users of the band.
 When bands are shared and amateur radio is a secondary user, amateurs are not allowed to cause harmful interference to the primary users, and must accept interference from primary users.
 Since we must accept interference, there is a possibility that Neptune signals will be interfered with.
 This is one of the reasons for Requiremnt 5: Data link can be resumed if interrupted or lost.

 100 MHz is the bandwidth recommendation for frequency range 1 (FR1) segment of 5G.
 The amateur allocation at 5 GHz falls within FR1.
-Therefore, justifications for signal bandwidths for 5G should be taken into consideration.
+Therefore, justifications for signal bandwidths for 5G may apply.

+40 MHz is the maximum transmit bandwidth of the ADRV9002, which is candidate hardware for Neptune.

-- [ ] gather feedback from amateur radio band planners about the proposed signal placement.
+- [x] gather feedback from amateur radio band planners about the proposed signal placement.
 - [ ] enumerate the expected throughput for 100 MHz.